-Appendix 24: Hoopers Class (sample course maps)
+Appendix 24: Grounders Class (sample course maps)

-The Hoopers class is a special skills class that emphasizes handling via a numbered course comprised of hoops in an "X" pattern.
-The goal of the Hoopers class is to demonstrate the handler's ability to direct their dog through a series of hoops.
+The Grounders class is a special skills class that emphasizes handling via a numbered course comprised of hoops, barrels or tunnels in an "X" pattern.
+The goal of the Grounders class is to demonstrate the handler's ability to direct their dog through a series of hoops, tunnels and barrels.
 The handler must create the best path for the dog by communicating with body language and verbal skills for the dog to follow efficiently and rapidly.